holmjohnii/weworked-api/resources/invoices.md

 # Invoices
-The project resource allows you to retrieve individual projects as well as a list of all your projects.
+The invoice resource allows you to retrieve individual invoices as well as a list of all your invoices.

 ## Endpoints
 * [Retrieve an invoice](#retrieve-an-invoice)